 What is a challenger bank?

-You could define a challenger bank as a bank that’s not part of a ‘big four’ banking group – Barclays, HSBC, Lloyds and the Royal Bank of Scotland.
+Challenger banks can be defined as a bank that’s not part of a ‘big four’ banking group – Barclays, HSBC, Lloyds, and the Royal Bank of Scotland.

-But more recently, the conversation around challenger banks has shifted to mobile-only and digital-first providers, which give customers more convenient ways of accessing their money.
+Challenger banks are often associated with mobile-only and digital-first benefits, designed to give customers more convenient ways of accessing their money.

 Why choose a challenger bank?